 Canadian Dermatology Association

 Seborrheic dermatitis in children and adults.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Updated February 27, 2018.
-Accessed March 6, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/seborrheic-dermatitis-in-children-and-adults.
+Accessed March 23, 2021.

 Seborrheic dermatitis in infants.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Updated March 31, 2015.
-Accessed March 6, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/seborrheic-dermatitis-in-infants.
+Accessed March 23, 2021.